zsparal/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

 .. parameter:: brand
    :type: string

    The brand of the terminal.
-In most of the cases the value of this field will be "PAX".
+For example, 'PAX'.

 .. parameter:: model
    :type: string

    The model of the terminal.
-The model can differ, in most of the case this field's value will be "A920", but you can also have an "A35" terminal model.
+For example for a PAX A920, this field's value will be 'A920'.

 .. parameter:: serialNumber
    :type: string